makicamel/circuit_switch/README.md

 ```

 Generate a migration for ActiveRecord.
-This table saves circuit caller, called count, limit count and so on.
+This table saves named key, circuit caller, called count, limit count and so on.

 ```
 rails generate circuit_switch:migration circuit_switch